220725-JavaFS/project0-RJBComputerScientist/README.md

 MY ADDED NOTES OF THE CONSOLE BASED APPLICATION
 - Edited On 8/3/2022
 - Locally works without a database 8/3/2022
+- Connected to a Database 8/1/2022
+- Finished Main Funcitons of the application 8/9/2022

 # Project 0